 Tired of churches yet?
 The Cathédrale Ste-Croix is still pretty impressive even if you are suffering from church-visiting-burnout.
 Visit the Maison de Jeanne d’Arc (Joan of Arc), a reconstruction of the 15th-century house that hosted her between April and May 1429 (the original was destroyed by German bombing in 1940).
 Learn about the amazing life and times of one of France’s most badass women from history

 Orléans’ five-story fine-arts museum is a real treat.
 The museum features some of Europe’s finest painters from the last few hundred years.

-The port city of Marseille has had a bit of a rough reputation in the past.
+The port city of Marseille has had a bit of a rough reputation in the past, but despite this, it’s still one of the best places to stay in France.
 While parts of the city certainly were (and are) a bit sketchy, these days Marseille is a safe and vibrant city.
 Marseille is France’s 2nd largest city and boasts and wealth of fun things to do both in the city and around.

 Marseille’s public transportation is pretty solid so getting across the city is easy.
 Taking the underground metro is a great way to avoid the Marseillaise traffic!

 Start your exploration in the Vieux Port (Old Port).
 Marseille is one of the sunniest places in France, so almost any day is a good day to go for a walk around the port.
 Check out the surrounding Arabic neighborhoods and pop into a cafe for a strong Arabic coffee and a pastry or two.